INTRODUCTION

 On June 1, 2005, CDFF filed its motion against Maldonado and Pittman (defendants or appellants) for summary judgment, or alternatively, summary adjudication of three issues: (1) that defendants were afforded due process; (2) that defendants were legitimately expelled from membership; and (3) that the fines imposed were valid.
 In its notice of motion, CDFF also asked for summary judgment or adjudication against Pittman on his petition for writ of mandate.

 On June 3, 2005, Pittman filed his motion for summary judgment, or alternatively, summary adjudication against CDFF.
-Pittman argued that he was wrongfully expelled from and fined by CDFF in violations of his common law right of "substantive rationality and procedural fairness" and his statutory rights under Corporations Code section 7341.
+Pittman argued that he was wrongfully expelled from and fined by CDFF in violation of his common law right of “substantive rationality and procedural fairness” and his statutory rights under Corporations Code section 7341.
 He also argued that he was not required to exhaust internal union remedies because doing so was futile.

-On August 3, 2005, Pittman filed his opposition to CDFF's motion for summary judgment including a 133-page separate statement.
-Maldonado filed a joinder in Pittman's opposition on August 10, 2005.
-On August 12, 2005, CDFF filed an objection to Maldonado's joinder in the Pittman opposition, arguing that it was untimely.
+On August 3, 2005, Pittman filed his opposition to CDFF’s motion for summary judgment, including a 133-page separate statement.
+Maldonado filed a joinder in Pittman’s opposition on August 10, 2005.
+On August 12, 2005, CDFF filed an objection to Maldonado’s joinder in the Pittman opposition, arguing that it was untimely.

 The cross-motions for summary judgment/adjudication were heard together on August 17, 2005.
 At the hearing, defendants raised evidentiary objections to some of the evidence proffered by CDFF.
-The superior court took the matter under submission and, on September 15, 2005, issued its decision and order granting CDFF's summary judgment against defendants, granting CDFF's motion for summary judgment against Pittman on his petition for writ of mandate, and denying Pittman's motion for summary judgment against CDFF.
+The superior court took the matter under submission and, on September 15, 2005, issued its decision and order granting CDFF’s summary judgment against defendants, granting CDFF’s motion for summary judgment against Pittman on his petition for writ of mandate, and denying Pittman’s motion for summary judgment against CDFF.
 The superior court concluded that CDFF had carried its burden for summary judgment on its contract cause of action against defendants.
 The superior court also concluded that Pittman could not file a petition for writ of mandate because he failed to exhaust his internal union remedies.
-Finally, the superior court concluded *670 that Maldonado's joinder in the Pittman opposition should be denied given that it was untimely and failed to provide a separate statement of facts.
-The superior court, however, did not rule on the evidentiary objections that defendants had raised at the summary judgment hearing.
+Finally, the superior court concluded

 Maldonado filed a motion for new trial on September 23, 2005.
 Pittman filed a motion for a new trial on October 5, 2005.
 A hearing on the motions occurred on November 3, 2005.
 The trial court took the motions under submission and issued a written order denying the motions on November 23, 2005.
 In its order, the superior court ruled on the evidentiary objections made by defendants at the summary judgment hearing.